Brahmaloka: Buddhism

 All except the four Arūpa worlds are classed among the Rūpa worlds (the inhabitants of which are corporeal).
 The inhabitants of the Brahmaloka are free from sensual desires.
 Brahmaloka consists only of higher devas or higher celestial beings called Brahmas and rebirth in the Brahma world is the result of great virtue due to meditation.
 The Jataka tales also contain various instances of ascetics who practiced meditation, being reborn after death in Brahmaloka.
-Furthermore, it is believed that while the rest of the world will be destroyed at the end of a kappa, the Brahmaloka will survive and that the first beings to be born on Earth come from the ābhassara Brahma world.
+Furthermore, it is believed that while the rest of the world will be destroyed at the end of a Maha-Kalpa, the Brahmaloka will survive and that the first beings to be born on Earth will come from the ābhassara Brahma world.
 The Brahmās here are represented as visiting earth and taking an interest in the affairs of men.
 This is why Nārada descends from the Brahmaloka to dispel the heresies of King Angati in the Lord Brahma-Nārada tale in the Mahanipata Jataka.